Back to Blog

 Champion pool metrics:

-• KDA consistency by champion
+• KDA consistency by champion — not just the average, but the variance

 • Performance on vs. off-meta picks